artainmo/web-development/backend/PostgreSQL/README.md

 <pre>SELECT * FROM tableName1
 JOIN tableName2
 ON tableName1.columnName = tableName2.columnName;</pre>
+or
+<pre>SELECT * FROM tableName1, tableName2
+WHERE tableName1.columnName = tableName2.columnName;</pre>
+Whereby tableName1.columnName is table1's primary key and tableName2.columnName is table2's foreign key referencing towards the table1 primary key.

 If some values in the same columns in different tables that could be joined are different, instead of using JOIN, LEFT JOIN can be used.<br>
 Left join will make the joinColumn(similar column between tables) keep the values of the first table and not the second table if differences exist when joining the tables.<br>
 Adding this condition at end makes sure the overwrite only occurs on empty values `WHERE tableName2.columnName IS NULL;`

-CROSS JOINS allow to simply join together two tables who do not have an associated column like this:<br>
+CROSS JOINS allow to simply join together two tables who do not have a relationship like this:<br>
 `SELECT * FROM tableName1 CROSS JOIN tableName2;` or `SELECT tableName1.columnName, tableName2.columnName FROM tableName1 CROSS JOIN tableName2;`

 If two tables are similar in terms of columns their rows could be stacked up with UNION:<br>